parkinsons-toolkit/app-content/pages-content/managing-symptoms/sleep.md

-# Sleep Disturbances and Dreams in Parkinson’s
+# Sleep Disturbances

-## Sleep Disturbances

-1. **Parkinson’s-related causes**

-   - Altered dopamine levels affect sleep patterns and movements.
+Poor sleep leads to feeling less well in the daytime and can worsen other difficulties, like low mood, concentration and balance.
+It may also affect those close to you.

+**Parkinson’s can affect sleep in several different ways.
+Here we cover:**
+- Difficulty getting to or staying asleep
-   - Difficulty moving in bed due to stiffness or rigidity.
+- Difficulty moving in bed
-   - REM Sleep Behavior Disorder (acting out dreams).

-2. **Other contributing factors**
+- A possible association with breathing changes during sleep

+**Other issues that may affect your sleep include:**
-   - Urinary symptoms (night-time urination).
+- Urinary Symptoms
-   - Pain, cramps, or muscle spasms.
+- Dream disturbances including uncontrolled movements whilst asleep
+- Restless Legs
+- Pain
+- Spasms & Cramps
-   - Anxiety or low mood.
+- Anxiety

-   - Medications that affect sleep.
-   - Obstructive Sleep Apnea (pauses or loud snoring during sleep).
+These are covered on their own symptom page, found within the <a href="/learn/managing-symptoms/managing-symptoms" class="internal-link">_Managing Symptoms_</a> section.
+Difficulties in getting in or out of bed is covered on the <a href="/learn/living-with-parkinsons/practical-advice/daily-living" class="internal-link">_Daily Living_</a> page.

 <div class="video-container">
 <iframe